- Our team channel is #proj-xcov19 on the OpenCovid19 slack.

 Safety, quality assurance and regulation

 From a security viability standpoint, our software will encompass many important security features for a healthcare software.
-Namely, our software will be compliant with local security rules, include privacy by design (e.g. zero-knowledge proof and RSA encryption), and have policies and procedures in place to address potential security issues.
+Namely, our software will be compliant with local security rules, include privacy by design and have policies and procedures in place to address potential security issues.
 The security technology used are ones from open source repositories that have proven to be secure for the past 20 years.
 Besides being audited internally by our team and audited externally by open-source contributors, our software code will also undergo penetration testing and QA/threat analysis.
-Please note that we will only carry information like name, age, gender, Aadhaar (or Social security number), location, & covid-assessment.
-Any other personal data that is not absolutely necessary for our application to carry out its intended function will not be taken nor stored in our system
+Please note that we will only carry information like name, age, gender, Aadhaar (or Social security number), location for now.
+Any other personal data that is not absolutely necessary for our application to carry out its intended function will not be taken nor stored in our system.

 The main regulation applicable for this work is the US HIPAA around the storage and use of personal data.
 India’s health data security laws are not as stringent, but by using HIPAA as our standard, we can further mitigate the risks associated with handling patient data.